 List targetingWe synch contact lists from HubSpot into Facebook - this is a HUGE product benefit that our team heavily relies on for audience creation.
 Katie will talk about this in more detail in a little bit.

 Lookalike targetingOnce you synch a list from HubSpot over to Facebook, you can then tell it to go find more people who are take similar actions online and put them into a “lookalike audience.”
 We have had a ton of success with this.

 Interest-based and demographic targetingEach platform has different pre-set behavioural categories that you can layer onto your campaign.
 For example, if you’re trying to run a campaign that is targeting entrepreneurs, Facebook gives you the option to layer on a category for anyone “interested in Entrepreneurship” then LinkedIn actually allows you to target anyone with the job title “Entrepreneur”.

-In the past, we have seen interest based targeting be misunderstood and overused with little effect.
-The problem can come from too much guess work of what our target audience like or dislike, or what their interests and behaviours may be.
+In the past, we have seen interest-based targeting be misunderstood and overused with little effect.
+The problem can come from too much guesswork about what our target audience like or dislike, or what their interests and behaviours may be.

-Try not to fall in this trap and like us, using a lookalike audience deems to be more effective in the use of running your ad campaigns.
+Try not to fall into this trap and like us, use a lookalike audience deems to be more effective in the use of running your ad campaigns.

 How, where and when should you advertise?

 68% of marketers stated that paid advertising is "very important" or "extremely important" to their overall marketing strategy.
 (HubSpot, 2020)

 So we have discussed our four key methods and advertising clearly attracts customers; now we want to delve in and explore how we use each method differently at each stage of the buyer’s journey.